cositools/cosi-data-challenge-2/data-products/README.md

 <img width="400"  src="images/telescope_pointing.png">
 </p>

 The simulations employ [MEGAlib](https://github.com/zoglauer/megalib) (*main* and *feature/dee2022* branches) via the COSI simulation pipepline ([cosi-data-challenges](https://github.com/cositools/cosi-data-challenges)), using version 12 of the COSI-SMEX mass model.
 This is a simplified version of the mass model, and we are currently working on a more detailed one which will be implemented in future data challenges.
 The far left image below shows the mass model plotted with MEGAlib's *geomega*.
+Note that in addition to the payload, the satellite mass is also included, below the payload interface board.
 For comparison, we also show a schematic of the mass model (middle) and the prototype germanium detectors (right) from [Tomsick+23](https://ui.adsabs.harvard.edu/abs/2023arXiv230812362T/abstract).

 <p align="center">
 <img width="1000"  src="images/mass_model.png">